NACCU Campus Credential Programs and Services Standards (CCPS) approved by CAS

 Earning this distinction has been a complex and demanding process.
 CAS requires rigorous but fair demonstrations of an organization’s commitment to professional standards and their application.
 It was noted with appreciation that NACCU already has a culture of assessment within the organization due to the internal Standards and Self-Assessment Guidelines (SAGs) program developed over the years.
 Dan Bureau, Past President of CAS commented “This functional area plays a very important role in the larger information technology systems that take place across the institution.”

 Special thanks to CAS CCPS Chair Laurie Harris from Duke University for leading the review process for NACCU, and Dan Bureau for his expertise and guidance, along with subject matter experts Alicia Barnes, Illinois Institute of Technology; Jeanine Brooks, The University of Alabama; Anthony Condo, Swarthmore College; Jeff Nelson, NACS; John Younk, University of Alberta; Susan Hornung, Carroll University and Jörrun Liston, NACCU for their expertise, insights and dedication.
 Several members of the CAS Council also contributed and strengthened the standards through numerous questions, suggestions and edits during the collaborative reviews.

-A late fall release by CAS is expected, pending development of the self-assessment guidelines that will accompany the CCPS standards.
+Release by CAS is expected, pending development of the self-assessment guidelines that will accompany the CCPS standards.